 The Fortune Teller Bar — 2635 Cherokee

 Fortune says you would be remiss not to visit this time-tested bar and its hidden patio in the back.
 Fortune Teller Bar was the first of several Cherokee bars to open since a revival of the street’s nightlife began in the early 2010s.
 Not only can you enjoy a great cocktail and have your fortune read here, but the bar’s back patio is the hidden oasis you’ve been meaning to visit.
-Gooseberries, a local restaurant with its own brick-and-mortar location on Chippewa, runs the kitchen at Fortune Teller and maintains the herb and veggie garden in the bar’s back patio.
+Original Family Smokehouse, a plant-based bbq outfit run by Brandon Gilliam, runs the kitchen at Fortune Teller and offers up delicious vegan & gluten-free treats.

 “Before the pandemic, our back patio was primarily a parking pad, but out of necessity and with a little bamboo fencing and a ton of plants, we transformed it into a little secret outdoor oasis,” said owner Matt Thenhaus.

 One of the newest bars on the street is also becoming known as one of the best patios in St. Louis.